-With over 20 years experience Steve’s independent video production company brings creative passion, intelligent design and solid management to projects of all sizes.
+With over 25 years experience Steve’s independent video production company brings creative passion, intelligent design and solid management to projects of all sizes.
 As a writer, editor, director and director of photography, Steve can work solo or put together a team with some of New York’s best DP’s and sound crew.
-He has created story-based socially aware and visually sophisticated documentaries, promotional videos, performance videos and event documentations for a variety of non-profit clients, schools and universities including: The Children’s Defense Fund, The Memorial Library, PBS Channel 13, Angel Orensanz Foundation, American Institute of Architects, Telegraph Records, Kulturzeit ZDF Germany, City University of New York Graduate Center, The New School University, The Children's Aid Society, Penny Arcade Productions, Idaho Public Television and Syracuse University.
+He has created story-based socially aware and visually sophisticated documentaries, promotional videos, performance videos and event documentations for a variety of non-profit clients, schools and universities including: Columbia University Mailman School of Public Health, The Children’s Defense Fund, The Olga Lengyel Institute for Holocaust Studies and Human Rights, PBS Channel 13, Angel Orensanz Foundation, American Institute of Architects, Kulturzeit ZDF Germany, City University of New York Graduate Center, The New School University, The Children’s Aid Society, Penny Arcade Productions, Idaho Public Television and Syracuse University.

 With Penny Arcade, he is co-founder of the Lower East Side Biography Project, a video oral history documentary project and archive that works to ensure that future generations have access to the mad souls of invention that built this New York City neighborhood’s reputation as an incubator for authenticity, rebellion and iconoclasm.
 The Lower East Side Biography Project streams it’s biographies live every Monday at 11pm EST on Time Warner Channel One http://www.mnn.org/live/1-community-channel or watch in Manhattan on TW 34, RCN 82 or FIOS 33.